 Keto Coffee Drinks

-Instead of adding sugar to your coffee or ordering a frapcrapa macchiato with special syrup, try some of these keto-friendly coffee preparations:
+Instead of adding sugar to your coffee or ordering a frapcrapa macchiato with special syrup at Starbucks, try some of these keto-friendly coffee preparations:

 - Plain black coffee.
 Enjoy drip, espresso, cold brew, french press, iced, etc. as black as possible for all the caffeine without anything added that will kick you out of ketosis.